Sweet Dog

 4

-Let him sleep in your room for the first few nights.
+Let him sleep in your bedroom for the first few nights.
 He's just left everything behind; shutting him away downstairs adds stress, whereas a calm presence reassures him.
+You can move his bed away little by little, once he has his bearings, if he sleeps better elsewhere.

-The 'rule of three' (roughly 3 days to decompress, 3 weeks to learn the routine, 3 months to truly feel at home) is a guide that invites patience, not a stopwatch: some dogs go faster, others need several months.
+The “3-3-3 rule” (roughly 3 days to decompress, 3 weeks to work out the routine, 3 months to truly feel at home) is a guide that invites patience, not a stopwatch: some dogs decompress faster, others need several months.

-• Don't force him out of his hiding place; sit at a distance and wait for him to come.
+• Don't force him out of his hiding place; sit down at a distance and wait for him to come to you.

-• A calm, predictable routine soothes him far more than being fussed over.
+• A calm, predictable routine soothes him far more than cuddles or all the attention you'd love to give him.

 He refuses to eat

-• A little warm water on the kibble can help, and stay quietly beside him.
+• A little warm water on the kibble can help.
+Stay quietly beside him.

-• Beyond two days, or if there's lethargy, vomiting or diarrhoea: call the vet.
+• Beyond two days, or if he stays lying down with no reaction to anything, with vomiting or diarrhoea: call the vet.

 He growls over his bowl or his bone

-• Never take away what he has when he growls: you'd be confirming that he needs to defend it.
+• Never take away what he has when he growls: a growl is a message, not a provocation, and taking his bowl away would confirm that he needs to defend it.

-• For the cat: a high perch the dog can't reach, and don't change its habits.
+• For the cat: a high perch the dog can't reach, and no changes to the cat's habits.

-• For a resident dog you're unsure about: first meeting on neutral ground, then head home together.
+• For a resident dog you're unsure about: arrange a first meeting on neutral ground, before bringing them into the house together.

-• Take away toys and food from the floor while everyone gets acquainted without tension.
+• Take toys and food off the floor while everyone is getting to know each other, so there's no tension.

 1. Gácsi et al.Attachment behavior of adult dogs from rescue shelters toward new owners, Journal of Comparative Psychology (2001)